korningf/git-pass/README.md

+# Limitation

+The principle behind pass is that it had to be a simple 100% bash command-line script.

+By design pass does one simple thing well: it stores a one-line secret in a text file.

+The text file can append name=value parameter pairs, but the first line is the secret.

 # Extension

-Now the simple design allows for additional bash extension scripts.
+Now the simple design allows for additional extensions, usually as plain bash scripts.

+Though this doesn't have to be the case, any callable command can do (python, go, ruby).

+Extensions will depend on the Worklow (see Workflow above), and our common IAC toolkit.

-For now, the only extension we require is pass-file (file secrets).
+For now, the only extension we require (which is bundled-in) is pass-file (file secrets).